Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

     </tr>
 </table>

-* Gave lectures on algorithms and programming problems for students and prepare the course exams.
+* Gave lectures on algorithms and programming problems for undergraduate students and prepare the course exams.

 # Misc.